 - Walter Leal Filho, Ubiratã Tortato, Fernanda Frankenberger (2020), Universities and Sustainable Communities: Meeting the Goals of the Agenda 2030, Springer, https://doi.org/10.1007/978-3-030-30306-8 My Linkedin profile https://it.linkedin.com/in/laura-corazza-62943a25

-Laura Corazza, Researcher and Lecturer in Sustainability Accounting and Accountability, at the University of Turin, Editor of the Sustainability Reporting of University of Turin.
+Laura Corazza, Researcher and Lecturer in Sustainability Accounting and Accountability, University of Turin, Editor of the Sustainability Reporting of University of Turin.
+See her LinkedIn profile here.